nsaliu/laravel-uri/README.md

 ### addQuery

-Add a query part to the URI.
+Add a query key and value to the URI.

 ```
 $uri = new Uri();